 Toddlers love to explore the world with both gross and fine motor skills.
 This is a great time to introduce larger, gross motor type toys under the tree as well as fine motor ones they can learn as they grow!

-Gift Recommendations for Toddlers
+Open-ended Toys for Toddlers

 - Large wooden blocks.
 As you have probably noticed, blocks are a favorite in our house.
 These by Melissa and Doug are sturdy and will last for many years.